 Thirdly, perhaps stimulated by the Roman presence, ship building and fighting techniques developed too.
 This enhanced the possibilities of piracy.
 Lastly, the fourth reason causing piracy to go to the next level in volume and complexity, is that these Germanic tribes of the sub-Roman world started to operate in (large) confederations.
 The names Franks and Saxons are, in fact, primarily names to denote a confederation of tribes.
 We will come back to it further down.

 The Chauci entered history with raids against the province Gallia Belgica in the first half the first century.
 The first record of a raid of the Chauci is in AD 41.
 Six years later, again the Chauci appear in the annals.
 This time we even have the name of their commander: Gannascus.
 Gannascus, who himself was a member of the Canninefates tribe, was captured by the Romans in the year 47.
+The years 47 and 48 was a period that the Chauci and the Frisians systematically raided the supply routes of the Romans and started after the death of Sanquinius Maximus, governor of Germania Inferior (Van de Bunt, 2020).
 The whole revolt was not taken lightly by the Romans, because Emperor Claudius ‘sent in the cavalry’, so to speak.
 A military force led by non other than the successful general Gnaeus Domitius Corbulo.
 We can assume Gannascus was sent by Corbulo to Davy Jones’ Locker.
 The last time we hear of the Chauci is during the period 170-175, when raids were at its height.
 The Chauci were even carrying out operations in the Bay of Biscay.
 Simply because the Chauci were not mentioned anymore, does not mean they had given up raiding, and had become good and friendly people.
 The Romans merely had given a new name to the sea gypsies, namely Saxons and Franks, of which the Chauci, like other northern seafaring tribes, surely were part of too.

 3 – Litus Saxonicum

 From around mid-third century, pirate activity increased yet again.
 The Frankish confederation started to roam the sea shores for booty around 230.
-This big confederation consisted of the Amsivari, Bructeri, Chamavi, Chattuari (i.e. the Hetware, known from the epic poem Beowulf), Salians (also Salian Franks), Tubantes, Twihantes and the Usipi tribes.
+This big confederation consisted of the Ampsivarii, Bructeri, Chamavi, Chattuarii (i.e. the Hetware, known from the epic poem Beowulf), Bructeri, Ampsivarii, and Salians (Claes & Nieveler, 2017).
 Possibly also the the Canninefates, Chauci, Frisians and the Heruls.
 Franks was the name they gave themselves, meaning possibly something like ‘fierce’ or ‘bold’ or maybe ‘free’.
 The name Saxons or Saxones appeared for the first time in history around 150, i.e. in Ptolemy’s Geographica.
-Probably Saxon is the name of a confederation of the Reudingi and the Aviones tribes north of the river Elbe, Germany.
+Probably Saxon is the name of a confederation of the Reudingi and the Aviones tribes north of the River Elbe, Germany.
 However, where to pinpoint the Reudingi and the Aviones exactly is not very clear.
 The Saxons started to raid a bit later than the Franks, around 280.
 More theories exist about the term saxon.
 If interested in these check our post Have a Frisians cocktail, and discover as an aside the modern Frisians are, in fact, Saxons.

 The Romans responded to the increasing pirate activity to further secure the coasts with fortifications and with more naval power.
 This is the legendary Litus Saxonicum ‘Saxon Shore frontier’ as described in the Notitia Dignitatum ‘List of Offices’ dated at the beginning of the fifth century.
 It is a series of forts and military fleets deployed along the southern and eastern shores of Britannia, and along the northern coast of Gaul.
 The Litus was built between 240 and 280.
 Check this map we made of coastal defenses to have an overview of these fortifications.